|

 on birds and bats in mid-flight (speeds over 200 mhp).
 This large crow sized

 black head band over his eyes and a banded tail.
-A winter visitor to
+Winter visitor to

 Hacienda Chichen Bird Refuge.